Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

 - Filter out clients unwilling or unlikely to refer you to their contacts.

-- Target your top 20% clients who love your work and will champion you to their friends.
+- Target your top 20% of clients who love your work and will champion you to their friends.

 For larger agencies, however, identifying top leads can be difficult.
 You can look at repeated billings and lifetime earnings for each client, but it’s a faulty metric.
 A small client might have deep industry connections, while a large client might be reluctant to share.